Two-thirds of wheat under open market sale goes to 10 states whose allocation was cut by 6 lt/month

 Bihar has been allocated 32,500 tonnes in the first round, while Gujarat has received 30,000 tonnes, and both Madhya Pradesh and Punjab 25,000 tonnes each.
 Other states with a high allocation include Odisha (21,000 tonnes), and Haryana, Rajasthan and Kerala (20,000 tonnes each).
 Karnataka and Tamil Nadu, which have a sizeable number of flour mills, have been allocated 18,000 tonnes and 13,470 tonnes, respectively.

-“The state-wise allocation of wheat quota under the open sale scheme says a lot about where the government’s priority lies.
+“The state-wise allocation of wheat quota under the open sale scheme says a lot regarding where the government’s priority lies.
 For instance, the monthly quota of 24,830.48 tonnes of wheat for a state was brought to zero last year by increasing the rice allotment by same quantity under the public distribution system.
 Now, the state has received 21,000 tonnes under OMSS,” said an industry expert.

-At least partial restoration of the cut in wheat allocation could have improved access for the under-privileged, who have been buying from the open market, the expert said.
+At least partial restoration of the cut in wheat allocation might have improved access for the under-privileged, who have been buying from the open market, the expert said.
 Many experts have suggested that the price rise in wheat is partly due to a large chunk of the population turning to the open market to meet their requirement – at least 5 lt per month.

 The FCI has stipulated that wheat purchased from FCI under OMSS will be utilised domestically and should not be exported by the successful bidders.
 Also, the wheat purchased will not be resold to the State Government or its agencies or cooperatives.